RiegelZdenek/strong-evets/README.md

 ## 🛡️ Error Handling

-Safe Events is designed to be resilient:
+Strong Events is designed to be resilient:

 ```typescript
 emitter.on(MyEvent, (data) => {